Neutrino Origin of LHAASO's 18 TeV GRB221009A Photon

 We stress that in this model, given $m_N \lesssim 10^{-4}$ GeV, explanation of 18 TeV photon is possible due to $\mathcal{O}(1)$ value of ${\rm Br}_\gamma$.
 In \cref{fig:magnetic_mixng} we also demonstrate this by showing the ratio of decay rate via magnetic moment and via mixing.
 The region where we find 1 or more events is associated to ${\rm Br}_\gamma \gtrsim 1/2$.\\

-Finally, let us comment on the time delay of this secondary photon flux with respect to the primary one.
+Finally, let us comment on the time delay of this secondary photon flux with respect to the primary one, assuming that the active neutrino flux and primary photon flux are produced with negligible time difference.
 The delay occurs because of nonvanishing $m_N$ and we found $\Delta t\lesssim 50$ sec for all viable points in the parameter space; this falls well within LHAASO's 2000 sec observational window.
+Since we identified a large viable range in sterile neutrino mass, we can also accommodate a rather wide window of time delays of photons arising from sterile neutrino decays.
+This will be important upon LHAASO's upcoming more detailed characterization of the observed event.

-\textbf{Summary and Conclusions.} In this work we have presented a beyond the Standard Model framework including sterile neutrino which mixes and interacts via magnetic moment for the purpose of explaining 18 TeV photon from GRB221009A detected by LHAASO.
-We assumed that sterile neutrinos are produced at the source via mixing and that they subsequently decay in the vicinity of Earth via transition magnetic moment portal.
-We have found a substantial parameter space where at least 1 high-energy event is expected and we checked consistency with constraints from terrestrial experiments.
-In addition to explaining LHAASO anomaly, in this work we have presented a novel way of probing new physics coupling to neutrinos using astrophysical sources. \\
+\textbf{Summary and Conclusions.} In this work we demonstrated that the minimal viable framework for explaining LHAASO's 18 TeV photon event with neutrinos includes both mixing and transition magnetic moment portal.
+In our setup, sterile neutrinos are produced at the source via mixing and they subsequently decay in the vicinity of Earth via transition magnetic moment portal.
+We identified the parameter space in which ${\rm Br}_\gamma\simeq 1$ for a wide mass range, leading to explanations of LHAASO's observation.
+Namely, we have found a substantial parameter space where at least one very high-energy event is expected and we checked consistency with constraints from terrestrial experiments.
+In addition to explaining LHAASO event, in this work we have presented a novel way of probing new physics coupling to neutrinos using astrophysical sources. \\

-\textbf{Acknowledgements.} We would like to thank Miguel Escudero and Joachim Kopp for useful discussions.\\\\ \textbf{Note added.} While completing this manuscript, preprints by Cheung \cite{Cheung:2022luv} and Smirnov and Trautner \cite{Smirnov:2022suv} on this topic appeared.
-As already pointed out in the manuscript, the explanation via magnetic moment \cite{Cheung:2022luv} is disfavored by strongly suppressed sterile neutrino production rate.
-For the case of mixing \cite{Smirnov:2022suv}, the situation is better on the production side, but since ${\rm Br}_\gamma \ll 1$, that kind of scenario also does not lead to a viable explanation and only $10^{-3}$ events are predicted at most; situation may be improved by adding more exotics.
-In this work we, interestingly, demonstrated that the minimal viable framework for explaining LHAASO high-energy event with neutrinos includes both mixing and transition magnetic moment portal.
+\textbf{Acknowledgements.} We would like to thank Miguel Escudero and Joachim Kopp for useful discussions.
+Y.-Y. L is supported by the NSF of China through Grant No. 12047502. \\\\ \textbf{Note added.} While completing this manuscript, preprints by Cheung \cite{Cheung:2022luv} and Smirnov and Trautner \cite{Smirnov:2022suv} on this topic appeared.
+As already pointed out in the manuscript, the explanation via magnetic moment only \cite{Cheung:2022luv} is disfavored by strongly suppressed sterile neutrino production rate.
+For the case of mixing \cite{Smirnov:2022suv}, the situation is better on the production side, but since ${\rm Br}_\gamma \ll 1$, that kind of scenario also does not lead to a viable explanation and only $10^{-3}$ events are predicted at most.
+The authors of \cite{Smirnov:2022suv} also pointed out scenarios where larger ${\rm Br}_\gamma$ could be achieved.